 Average Rate per Night

 For the classic Vegas experience, visit the LVH – Las Vegas Hotel & Casino, where both business and leisure travelers are offered gourmet and casual restaurants, first-rate entertainment and world-class gaming action, as well as easy access to the Strip via the Las Vegas Monorail.

 With a long history in the city, the LVH originally opened as the International Hotel in 1969 and served as the venue where Elvis Presley broke all Vegas show attendance records.
 Nostalgic photographs of the musical maverick and a bronze statue of him remain on display.
 The hotel continues to attract groundbreaking entertainers today.
-In addition to the big names and "Raiding the Rock Vault" headlining the LVH Theater, the Shimmer Cabaret offers a more intimate setting that features "The King" starring Trent Carlini and Comedy After Dark.
+In addition to the big names and "Raiding the Rock Vault" headlining the LVH Theater, the Shimmer Cabaret offers a more intimate setting that features "The King" starring Trent Carlini, the five-man vocal group MO5AIC and Comedy After Dark.

 After an evening of entertainment, unwind inside the hip Tempo lounge or sit by the bar outside the lounge at a table overlooking the gaming floor.
 Vince Neal's Tatuado Restaurant & Cantina hosts two rollicking happy hours each night, during which you can enjoy an array of tequilas, signature margaritas, beers and appetizers -- like fish tacos and nachos.